Informal and Privatized Transit: Incentives, Efficiency and Coordination: Introduction

-First, we study cross-subsidization, in which a public authority uses route-specific tolls or subsidies to encourage drivers to operate on particular routes, thus shaping the overall service pattern.
-We show that for any instance of our informal transit system, there exists a budget-balanced (i.e., requiring no net spending) cross-subsidization scheme that aligns individual driver incentives with any desired system objective, and can be computed in polynomial time in the problem parameters for both cumulative driver profit or rider welfare objectives.
-This result demonstrates that, by appropriately accounting for the incentives of informal or privatized operators, public authorities can eliminate the PoA inefficiencies arising from selfish driver behavior.
+First, we study cross-subsidization, in which a central planner uses route-specific tolls or subsidies to encourage drivers to operate on particular routes.
+We show that for any informal transit instance, there exists a budget-balanced (i.e., requiring no net spending) cross-subsidy scheme that aligns driver incentives with any desired system objective, and can be computed in polynomial time for both cumulative driver profit and rider welfare objectives.
+Thus, by appropriately accounting for incentives, central planners can eliminate inefficiencies from selfish driver behavior.